samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 ## Code Review

-A code review is when a maintainer or contributor will review the work of another contributor.
+A code review is when a maintainer or contributor reviews the work of another contributor.
 This is a great way to ensure that the code is high quality and meets the standards of the project.

 ## Containerization